kpantazis/-kpantazis.github.io/README.md

 You can use the [editor on GitHub](https://github.com/kpantazis/-kpantazis.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.-->

-I am a first year Postdoctoral Fellow in the [Department of Applied Mathematics & Statistics (AMS)](https://engineering.jhu.edu/ams/) at the Whiting School of Engineering, Johns Hopkins University.
-My faculty sponsor is Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
-My PhD advisor is [Vince Lyzinski](https://www.math.umd.edu/~vlyzinsk/), Associate Professor at the University of Maryland, College Park.

-My research areas of interest include Multiscale Statistical Network Inference, Multiple Graph Matching and Time Series of Networks.
+Driven by a passion to translate complex data into actionable insights, I leverage my academic background in machine learning, statistics, and network analysis.
+My expertise allows me to tackle challenging data-driven problems, from building robust machine learning models to uncovering hidden patterns in real-world datasets.
+I'm eager to continuously learning and make a real-world impact.

 # About

+During 2022-2023, I was a Postdoctoral Fellow in the [Department of Applied Mathematics & Statistics (AMS)](https://engineering.jhu.edu/ams/) at the Whiting School of Engineering, Johns Hopkins University.
+My faculty sponsor was Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
+My research areas of interest included Multiscale Statistical Network Inference, Multiple Graph Matching and Time Series of Networks.

 During Summer 2022, I was a Joint E+D & MSR research intern at Microsoft.
 My supervisors were Dr. Anna Bertinger (E+D team) and Dr. Jonathan Larson ([Microsoft Research team](https://www.microsoft.com/en-us/research/lab/microsoft-research-redmond/)).

-I received my PhD diploma from the Department of Mathematics & Statistics, University of Maryland, College Park on May 2022.
+I received my PhD diploma from the Department of Mathematics & Statistics, University of Maryland, College Park on May 2022 under the supervision of Associate Professor [Vince Lyzinski](https://www.math.umd.edu/~vlyzinsk/).

 During Summer 2021, I was a research intern at the Computational and Information Sciences Directorate ([CISD](https://www.arl.army.mil/who-we-are/directorates/cisd/)), DEVCOM Army Research Laboratory supervised by Dr. Jade Freeman.